 3. Grinton and Maiden Castle

 Grinton is the next village along from Reeth, and therefore we overlooked it for ages, carrying on to Reeth for all of our walks.
-We rectified that earlier this year with a walk up to Maiden Castle – the rough route we followed is available on ViewRanger.
+We rectified that earlier this year with a walk up to Maiden Castle – a similar route to the one we followed (albeit slightly longer) is available on Yorkshire Walks.
 There is free roadside parking in Grinton but please park sensibly.
 When we walked this route it was slightly drizzly, and the higher up we got the wetter it got, but this didn’t dampen our spirits too much as the views were wonderful!
 I especially loved the view of Calver Hill on the walk out of Grinton (pictured).

 The walk hugs the edge of High Harker Hill until you reach Maiden Castle – not the famous one in Dorset! – but still a scheduled monument which possibly dates from the Iron Age.
 You get lovely views over Reeth and drop down to return to Grinton along the river.